The Classification of Two-Dimensional Extended Topological Field Theories: Stratifications of the Jet Space

 \subsection{Derivation of Local Coordinates: 3D Case}

-In the last section we have seen that a generic map $F: \Sigma \times I \to \R \times I$ (connecting generic maps $f_0, f_1: \Sigma^2 \to \R^2$) has singularities of only eight types.
-Using the Thom-Boardman stratification of jet space, we may determine the local ring of each of these singularities, which are listed in Table \ref{TableLocalRingof3DSingularities}, along with their codimensions.
+As before, let $\Sigma$ be a surface.
+In the last section we have seen that a generic map $F: \Sigma \times I \to \R \times I$ (connecting generic maps $f_0, f_1: \Sigma \to \R^2$) has singularities of only eight types.
+Using the Thom-Boardman stratification of jet space, we may determine the local ring of each of these singularities, which are listed in Table~\ref{TableLocalRingof3DSingularities}, along with their codimensions.
 In this section, under the hypothesis that $F$ is generic, we will derive local coordinates around each of these singularities.

-The stratification of jet space the we use in the 3-dimensional case considered here was derived by incorporating information about the composition of $F$ with the projections $\R^2 \times I \to \R \times I $ and $\R \times I \to I$.
+The stratification of jet space that we use in the 3-dimensional case considered here was derived by incorporating information about the composition of $F$ with the projections $\R^2 \times I \to \R \times I $ and $\R \times I \to I$.
 It is natural for us to try to consider those coordinates changes which preserve some of this relevant structure.
-For all but the $S_0$ singularity in Table \ref{TableLocalRingof3DSingularities}, there two associated subspace $K_1 \subseteq T_x( \Sigma \times I)$ and $K_2 \subseteq T_x( \Sigma \times I) $, where $x \in \Sigma \times I$ is a critical point of the given singularity type.
+For all but the $S_0$ singularity in Table~\ref{TableLocalRingof3DSingularities} (pg.~\pageref{TableLocalRingof3DSingularities}), there are two associated subspace $K_1 \subseteq T_x( \Sigma \times I)$ and $K_2 \subseteq T_x( \Sigma \times I) $, where $x \in \Sigma \times I$ is a critical point of the given singularity type.
 The coordinate changes that we will consider will preserve these spaces in a sense that we will make precise later.

+The singularities of type $S_0$ are not actually singularities at all.
+In a neighborhood of such a point $F$ is a diffeomorphism, and so we call these points {\em local diffeomorphism points}.
+In this case $F$ itself provides standard coordinates around such a point.
+The remaining singularities fall into two kinds, $S_{[001]}$-singularities and $S_{[011]}$-singularities, and our initial coordinates will only depend on this division.